Nanogito/Hafis-Homepage/MyWebsite/Code-organization-and-tests.md

 * double-click the shortcut to bring up the server's control panel
 * Set the folder to where [this folder (MyWebsite/)](../MyWebsite) is on your disk.
 * Set the port to 80 (standard HTTP)
 * For the server's logs: go to [chrome://inspect/#extensions](chrome://inspect/#extensions), then "Web Server for Chrome"'s `inspect` link.
-This opens a Developer Tools window, logging simply goes to the console.
+This opens a Developer Tools window; logging simply goes to the console.

 ![Chrome extension "Web Server for Chrome"](../i/Web-Server-For-Chrome.jpg)